Application Process – Online Submissions

 10. Include verification of exemption from state franchise or income tax under the section of the Revenue and Taxation Code 23701(d) by providing a copy of the 23701(d) letter from the Franchise Tax Board (you can obtain an FTB Entity Status letter by clicking here).

-If you have previously received a grant from The Parker Foundation, the Board requires that at least two (2) years transpire from the date on the grant award letter before submission of a subsequent proposal.
-If your proposal has been denied, the Board requires that at least one (1) year transpires from the date on the grant denial letter before a subsequent proposal is submitted.
+If your organization previously received a grant, you must wait at least two (2) years from the date on the grant agreement before submitting another proposal.
+If your proposal was denied, you must wait at least one (1) year from the date on the denial letter before reapplying.
+If you are unsure about the appropriate time to reapply, please contact the Foundation at m[email protected] for guidance.

 Parker Grant Application